Shirizly/cloudgripper-api/autograsper/README.md

 **Q: Video files are missing or incomplete.**
 **A:** Ensure that the output directories have proper write permissions and that the camera calibration parameters in your configuration are correct.

+**Q: Recorded images capture the robot mid-action, not after the action is complete.**
+**A:** When recording is set to only record frames after actions, images are requested after an action is performed *and* the action time delay.
+If performing manual capture requests (method 2 above), add some time after the action and the request.
+If using `queue_orders` (method 1), either set a higher time delay value in the function call or change the default in your `config.ini` file.

 _For more detailed troubleshooting, please refer to the [Issues](https://github.com/axel-kaliff/cloudgripper-api/issues) section on GitHub._